The Batang Toru Ecosystem & Tapanuli orangutans

 Batang Toru Monitoring Station

 The Batang Toru Monitoring Station, located in the west Batang Toru forest block, is surrounded by a mix of hill dipterocarp forest, submontane forest, and upland heath forest.
-This station, established in 2006, is unique in that it is the only orangutan monitoring station that is located in an upland forest setting and the only station focused on studying the Tapanuli orangutans.
+This station, established in 2006, is unique in that it is the only orangutan monitoring station that is located in an upland forest setting and the only station focused on studying the Tapanuli orangutans (Pongo tapanuliensis).
 Currently, there are five full-time SOCP-YEL staff members who are monitoring habituated members of the orangutan population and the phenological characteristics of the Batang Toru forest.
 Local students have helped study the reptiles and amphibians of the Batang Toru forest, orchids, fig diversity and a number of other interesting topics, and a series of field guide books is being prepared.

 The Batang Toru Ecosystem

-"Protecting the Batang Toru Ecosystem and its unique orangutan population is now most urgent need for orangutan conservation.
+"Protecting the Batang Toru Ecosystem and its unique orangutan species is now most urgent need for orangutan conservation.
 We have to retain and recover connectivity of all remaining forested habitat to ensure the survival of this population!"

 Find out more about Batang Toru Programme